School of Music, Theatre, and Dance

 Students pursuing degrees in other fields at Ithaca College also may study music through a variety of performance experiences and courses designed for the non-major.
 Non-music majors may audition for all music ensembles, and should contact the Center of Music Associate Dean's office for information about audition times and excerpts.

 The music minor provides an organized sequence of study for those students wishing a richer experience.
-Each applicant must audition on a principal instrument or voice during the standard audition dates which arranged through the MTD Admission office (mtd@ithaca.edu).
+Each applicant must audition on a principal instrument or voice during the standard audition dates which are arranged through the MTD Admission office (mtd@ithaca.edu).
 Non-majors may begin the music minor as early as their first-year.

-applied Performance Study
+Applied Performance Study

 Applied performance study are of two general classification: private lessons or group instruction.
 Private lessons may be either one-hour or 30 minutes each week, depending on the credit and the degree.
 A weekly one-hour Performance Seminar is a co-requisite to applied lessons for all music majors.
 Secondary instruments are taught in small groups and meet for either one or two hours per week.